-*Please note that you must have acrobat reader to view the pdf version.
+*Please note that you must have acrobat reader to view the pdf documents.
 If you do not have adobe reader it can be downloaded for free at adobe.com.
-The pdf form can be completed and printed.

 We strive to keep this information as accurate as possible.
 If information on this page needs to be updated, please Email us.